Full disclosure: I used to believe a lot of really dumb things.

 Ugh.
 I wish I could travel back to 2003 and bitch slap myself for that.
 And also for wearing that Canadian tuxedo for two whole years.

-Because it turns out that not only is weight training more important than cardio, but it’s really not at all difficult to get started with.
+Because it turns out that not only is weight training more important than cardio– it provides most of the same benefits while also making you stronger, better-looking, and boosting your metabolism– but it’s really not at all difficult to get started with.

 Why you should lift weights, according to science